BYD Seagull: Indonesia

-The Seagull was launched in Indonesia as the Atto 1 on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show.
-It is available in two variants: Dynamic (30.88 kWh) and Premium (38.88 kWh).
-The Indonesian-market model shares the same front fascia design with the European-market Dolphin Surf.
+The model was launched in Indonesia as the Atto 1 on 23 July 2025, at the 32nd Gaikindo Indonesia International Auto Show, in Dynamic (30.88 kWh) and Premium (38.88 kWh) variants.
+The Indonesian-market model shares the same front fascia as the European Dolphin Surf and the pre-facelift Seagull, rather than the 2025 China-facelift front end.
+The Atto 1 was updated in Indonesia in May 2026.
+It is assembled at BYD's newly built plant in Subang, West Java, and include equipment revisions such as the relocation of the electronic shifter to behind the steering wheel, removal of the rear window defogger, and the introduction of an entry-level STD variant.